 If medication or physical therapy do not alleviate middle back pain, surgery may be necessary.
 Types of surgery for the middle back include:

-- Laminotomy.
-In this surgery, a portion of the lamina is removed to treat a pinched nerve.
+- Laminotomy: In this surgery, a surgeon removes a portion of the lamina to treat a pinched nerve.

 Not all cases of middle back pain are preventable, but the following steps may reduce the risk of injury:

-A person should see a doctor if they experience any of the symptoms for more than 3 days, especially if they do not respond to home remedies.
+A person should see a doctor if they experience any symptoms for more than 3 days, especially if they do not respond to home remedies.

 Symptoms of severe back pain that require prompt medical treatment include: